-So you have found a great resource to bookmark, and you click “Add to My Bookmarks”.
+So you have found a great resource to bookmark, and you click the bookmarking extension.
 Within a few moments you see the metadata for your resource on the Edit Bookmark screen, but where has this data come from?

 Step 1: What data can we find on the page

 The first source we use to find metadata is the page itself.
-After clicking “Add to My Bookmarks”, the URL (Address) of the page is sent to Reading Lists.
+After clicking the bookmarking extension, the URL (Address) of the page is sent to Reading Lists.
 This is compared to a long list of known websites, each of which has a custom set of rules designed to read that page.

 If a match is found then the rules are packaged up and sent back to the page being bookmarked so they can start gathering as much metadata as possible.
 The metadata will usually be written onto the page itself, sometimes visibly, sometimes hidden.
 Occasionally the rules may make a call to a separate webpage to get richer data.